Explore our Graduate Certificate in Engaging Culturally Diverse Learners

 Creating an Effective Classroom Learning Environment

 Education professionals have the opportunity to learn to create safe, supportive, and respectful learning environments that promote social-emotional development, self-responsibility, and character, in order to optimize learning for all students.
 They can learn how to foster a sense of community in the classroom and develop positive relationships with and among students.
 Skills and strategies for managing dynamic and flexible classroom structures and for teaching conflict resolution are presented.
 Educators are also provided with strategies for building positive relationships and engaging in effective communication and problem solving with parents and families.
-(Prerequisite(s): Endorsement candidates must complete special education endorsement courses and receive a cumulative GPA of 3.0 or higher prior to moving into MS in Education courses.)

 |(3 sem. cr.)|